csiro/soilspec.format/README.md

 	# install package from GitHub where "..." is a GitHub Personal Access Token
 	devtools::install_github("CSIRO-Soils/soilspec.format", auth_token = "...")

+  Under Windows, you will also need to install [Rtools](https://cran.r-project.org/bin/windows/Rtools) to match your R version.

 # Example Usage
   ```